iloupv/chip8_emulator/README.md

 - Pressing F2 will enable the debugger.
 - Pressing F3 will save the current state of the emulator.
 - Pressing F4 will load the saved state of the emulator.
 - Pressing the spacebar will stop the current cycle.
-In this state, user can press the (+) key to execute the next CPU cicles step by step.
+In this state, user can press the (+) key to execute the next CPU cycles step by step.